Creating a Subscription Product

 A free trial increases the length of a subscription.
 For example, if you create a subscription of $5 per month for 6 months with a 1-month free trial period, the subscription will expire after 7 months.

 When a subscription has a sign-up fee and no free trial period, the initial payment is the sign-up fee + the recurring payment price.
-For example, a $5 per month subscription with $10 sign-up fee will charge $15 for the first month.
+For example, a $5 per month subscription with a $10 sign-up fee will charge $15 for the first month.
 However, if the subscription product includes a free trial, the customer only pays the sign-up fee at checkout ($10).
 If there is no sign-up fee, the customer pays nothing at checkout.

 If you enable $0 initial checkout without a payment method and the product lacks a sign-up fee, subscriptions move to “On Hold” status at the end of the trial period while they await the customer’s first renewal payment.